How to Fill a Vape Cartridge: Complete Guide (2026)

 Step 1: Prepare Your Oil

-Warming distillate in hot water bath before filling cartridge
+Warming cannabis distillate in a hot water bath before filling a cartridge

 If using thick oil, warm it first: